123000001212/MahjongSoul-Event-WebPage-Generator/README-en.md

 ## 2. How to use

-### 2.1 Obtain the match information by Mahjong Soul Review Supporter
+### 2.1 Fetch the match data by Mahjong Soul Review Supporter

 First [install the Mahjong Soul Review Supporter plug-in](https://www.bilibili.com/read/cv17873540) in Chrome or Edge browser.
 (It is recommended to use the Edge browser because Chrome needs to install the tamper monkey plug-in first).